SPECIFICATION: THE PSYCHODYNAMIC APPROACH

 MALES

 For boys, the mother becomes an object of desire, while the father becomes a source of jealousy and rivalry.
 The id seeks to unite with the mother and eliminate the father, but the ego, guided by the reality principle, recognises the father's physical strength.
-The child also harbours affectionate feelings for the father, who is one of the primary caregivers.
+The child also harbours affectionate feelings for the father, one of the primary caregivers.
 The id's fear that the father will disapprove of these emotions is expressed as castration anxiety, which is irrational and unconscious.

 FEMALES